akando42/next-map/public/content/posts/10-07/index.md

 ![Thai Viet Control the IP Camera Supply of Hanoi](https://storage.googleapis.com/spykman-world/PVBank_and_VPBank_Motorcycle_Tracking_Camera_and_Actors.png)

+With massive numbers of IP Cameras feeding footages to Bangkok, all Viet-frienldy cops, military and secret polices houses and personal vehicles could be indentified.
+Summer 2017, Thai agents and the Thai Viet migrating population received signals from Russian and American goverments to simultanously attack and eliminate Viet-friendly security personels in Hanoi with many top cops, intelligent and military officers under corruption investigations and arrests.
+The Viet-friendly security layers house, personal vehicles and family members were also under harrassments from Thai Viet agents.

 ![Broadcasting message for Thai agents to start eliminating Viet-friendly cops in Hanoi and Abroad](https://storage.googleapis.com/spykman-world/Broadcasting_message_to_Thai_agents_to_start_eliminate_Viet_friendly_Cop_in_Hanoi_and_Abroad.png)

-From 2017 to 2020, Thai migrating populatin started to use PVBank motorcycle tracking and VPBank IP Camera to remote control and take over houses with Son Ha water tank markers.
+From 2017 to 2020, Thai migrating population started to use PVBank motorcycle tracking and VPBank IP Camera to remote control and take over houses with Son Ha water tank markers.
 With the ability to process billions of images and GPS coordinates in real-time, the Thai military and American supercomputers at Switch datacenter can predict and program human behaviors of all Vietnamese residents to increase the fatality of the Vietnamese population while protecting the migrating Thai population inside Vietnamese cities and provinces.

 ![IP Camera in Hanoi sending footages to Switch Datacenter in Bangkok](https://storage.googleapis.com/spykman-world/Bangkok_Switch_Datacenter_to_Process_Hanoi%20_IP_Cameras.png)

+Thai Viet clones of the Tran leadership also gained control of the Yellow Yangzte XO armies being sent annually to Vietnam as Soft power projection.
+Thai clones turned these XO entertainment girls into bioweapons by adding STDs and Skin Dicease and placed them in front of Vietnamese military barracks in Hanoi and other Red River delta provinces to cause wildspread sickness and dealth among the Arm Force protecting the Red River delta.

 ![American DOD met Population Control Head of Vietnam](https://storage.googleapis.com/spykman-world/Visit_Caused_Parent_Arrest_and_Hoang_Return_to_Vietnam.png)